mlswg/mls-architecture/draft-ietf-mls-architecture.md

 #### Authentication Compromise: Ghost Users and Impersonation

-One important property of MLS is that all Members know which other members are in the group at all times.
-If all Members of the group and the Authentication Service are honest, no parties other than the members of the current group can read and write messages protected by the protocol for that Group.
+One important property of MLS is that all members know which other members are in the group at all times.
+If all members of the group and the Authentication Service are honest, no parties other than the members of the current group can read and write messages protected by the protocol for that Group.

 This guarantee applies to the cryptographic identities of the members.
-Details about how to verify the identity of a client depend on the MLS Credential type used.
-For example, cryptographic verification of credentials can be largely performed autonomously (e.g., without user interaction) by the clients themselves for the `x509` Credential type.
+Details about how to verify the identity of a client depend on the MLS credential type used.
+For example, cryptographic verification of credentials can be largely performed autonomously (e.g., without user interaction) by the clients themselves for the `x509` credential type.

-In contrast, when MLS clients use the `basic` Credential type, some other mechanism must be used to verify identities.
+In contrast, when MLS clients use the `basic` credential type, some other mechanism must be used to verify identities.
 For instance, the Authentication Service could operate some sort of directory server to provide keys, or users could verify keys via an out-of-band mechanism.

-> **Recommendation:** Select the MLS Credential type with the strongest security
+> **Recommendation:** Select the MLS credential type with the strongest security
 > which is supported by all target members of an MLS group.

-> **Recommendation:** Do not use the same signature keypair across
+> **Recommendation:** Do not use the same signature key pair across
 > groups.
 Update all keys for all groups on a regular basis.
 Do not preserve
 > keys in different groups when suspecting a compromise.

-If the AS is compromised, it could validate a signature keypair (or generate a new one) for an attacker.
-The attacker could then use this keypair to join a group as if it were another of the user's clients.
-Because a user can have many MLS clients running the MLS protocol, it possibly has many signature keypairs for multiple devices.
+If the AS is compromised, it could validate a signature key pair (or generate a new one) for an attacker.
+The attacker could then use this key pair to join a group as if it were another of the user's clients.
+Because a user can have many MLS clients running the MLS protocol, it possibly has many signature key pairs for multiple devices.
 These attacks could be very difficult to detect, especially in large groups where the UI might not reflect all the changes back to the users.
 If the application participates in a key transparency mechanism in